-You also need to provide the pre-application advice fee, if required.
-For guidance about fees for our planning pre-application advice service, refer to our latest fees schedule (PDF).
+You also need to provide a pre-application advice fee.
+For guidance about fees for our planning pre-application advice service, view our latest fees schedule (PDF).

-When payment (if required) has been received, we will acknowledge your pre-application submission and send you the contact details of your planning officer.
-If anything is missing from the submission, we will let you know before we pass the pre-application to a planning officer.
+Once payment is received, we will acknowledge your request and send you the contact details of your planning officer.

-The planning officer will consider your submission and, if necessary, contact you to arrange a meeting.
+The planning officer will consider your request and, if necessary, contact you to arrange a meeting.

-After the meeting, you will receive a detailed advice letter outlining planning issues, constraints and application requirements.
+After the meeting, you will receive an advice letter outlining planning issues, constraints and application requirements.

-We have the right to decline a request if it is not considered appropriate or necessary.
+We have the right to decline a request if it is considered inappropriate or unnecessary.

-Any views or opinions expressed are given in good faith, and to the best of ability, without prejudice to the formal consideration of any planning application, which will be subject to public consultation and ultimately decided by the council.
-You should therefore be aware that officers cannot give guarantees about the final formal decision that will be made to your planning or related applications.
+Any views or opinions are given in good faith, without prejudice to the formal consideration of any planning application, which will be subject to public consultation and potentially, a decision by the Planning Committee.